 It all depends on how involved the manager or director wants to be with the CRM system itself.

 Some managers are looking for dashboards both within the system and without.
 The benefit of in-system dashboards is that they can see an overview and then drill down into the details easily, with just a click.
 External dashboards can be great ways to combine the data from your CRM solution with information from somewhere else, finance and Google Analytics for example.

 We’ve also got some mini-reports and at-a-glance tools in a few of our modules, just to give another way to access this overview information.

-On the other hand, you also come across people who want only scheduled reports in their email, they may not even want to have a login to the system!
+On the other hand, you also come across people who want only scheduled reports in their email.
+They may not even want to have a login to the system!
 This tends to be for directors or higher up managers.
-They want to see overview information without having to take any extra steps that might distract them from the million and one other things they are currently juggling.
+They want to see overview information without having to take any extra steps.
+These steps often distract them from the million and one other things they are currently juggling.

 The key to management oversight of a CRM is having a variety of options.

 Automation and workflow

-The other big question we get asked about with what CRM solutions can do, involves taking away some of the tedium of repetitive jobs.
+The other big question we get asked about with CRM solutions involves taking away the tedium of repetitive jobs.
 What do I mean by this?

 Let’s say you send out the same five emails to every new client, on a set schedule.
 Instead of having to remember to send these out, Open CRM lets you set up automated Email Plans.
 These emails are created, scheduled, and sent…all without you having to do anything!

 Or maybe you know that every new Project of a particular type, let’s say installation, will be assigned to a certain individual and other key fields populated in a consistent way.
 Instead of having this format documented somewhere for your team to remember to do (and do accurately) each time, you can use Workflow to update the Project?